 - 2000 – Name of the department changed from “Patent and Trademark Office” to “United States Patent and Trademark Office.”

 Although the office’s location and organization has changed over the years, it’s primary purpose has been the same in the more than 200 years that it has been in existence: it protects the rights of creators and business owners to promote continued business and scientific development.
 To fulfill this goal, the office registers trademarks and copyrights and administers the regulations and laws.
 One thing the USPTO does not do is address patent infringement and enforcement issues.

 If you need help with registering a patent or trademark, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.